jfrausto7/jfrausto7.github.io/README.md

 Update as of 1/14/20: Fixed minor glitches on website.
 Overall stable.

 Update as of 12/4/20: Added custom domain and SSL certificate.
+Reworded landing page paragraph.
+Fixed resume viewport issues.